WAFER TECHNOLOGY AS A NOVEL DRUG DELIVERY SYSTEMHTML Full Text

 Analysis of Wafers:

 Gelation of Matrices: The main aim of this study was to form a rapidly dissolving wafer system.
 Thus, the matrix formation characteristics needed assessment and formed the basis for the selection of a suitable polymer.
 Gelation of the dosage form can make the disintegration and ultimately the release of active substance late.
 A novel method was developed to assess the matrix forming profiles of the wafers.
-Wafers are weighed before being put in a Petri dish (diameter 85 mm, depth 10 mm) containing 20 mL of simulated saliva (pH 7.1).
-The Petri dish was agitated for 30 seconds on a Vortex Genie2 on the slowest setting.
-The contents of the Petri dish were sieved across a stainless-steel mesh (pore size 1 mm).
-Then determine the mass of the remaining residue on balance and then use it to calculate the rate of matrix formation.
-The simulated saliva solution contains 2.38 g Na2HPO4, 0.19 g KH2PO4, and 8g NaCl in 1000 mL of deionized water (61).
+Wafers are weighed before being put in a Petri dish (diameter 85mm, depth 10 mm) containing 20 ml of simulated saliva (pH 7.1).
+The Petri dish was agitated for 30 sec on a Vortex-Genie 2 on the lowest setting.
+The contents of the Petri dish were sieved across a stainless-steel mesh (pore size 1mm).

-Development of the Manufacturing Process: To establish the suitability of a mold regarding ease of the system removal, well plates, blister packs, and disposable polystyrene trays were estimated.
+Development of the Manufacturing Process: To establish the suitability of mold in terms of ease of the system removal, well plates, blister packs, and disposable polystyrene trays were estimated.
 To get rid of problems of wafers sticking to the mold, different lubricant systems were considered.
-Magnesium Stearate, Span 60, Maize oil, and mineral oil were determined for their anti-adhesive properties.
+Magnesium stearate, span 60, maize oil, and mineral oil were determined for their anti-adhesive properties.
 It was also necessary to determine suitable timeframes for the lyophilization process 59.

 Established Parameters of Formulation Variables Concentration of HPC: Lower and upper limits were determined to be 1% w/v and 10% w/v respectively.
-The upper limit of 10% w/v was set as wafers of higher polymer concentrations were hard to take off from the mold.
-Some wafers have been produced with polymer concentrations below 5% w/v collapsed.
+The upper limit of 10% w/v was set as wafers of higher polymer concentrations were hard to take off from the mould.
+Some wafers have been produced with polymer concentrations below 5%w/v collapsed.
 Less than 1% w/v of HPC was not good for the formation of the wafer matrix 55.

 The concentration of Diluents: The concentration of the diluents affects both the solubility and textural properties of the matrices.
 Both lower and upper limits were determined to be 1% w/v and 5% w/v respectively.
 Concentrations of lactose higher than 5% w/v caused the wafer to be powdery and be fragile 33.